jsonata-js/jsonata/README.md

   - E.g. `$zip` has signature `<a+>`; it accepts one array, or two arrays, or three arrays, or...
 - `?` - optional argument
   - E.g. `$join` has signature `<a<s>s?:s>`; it accepts an array of strings and an optional joiner string which defaults to the empty string.
 It returns a string.
-- `!` - if this argument is missing, rather than raising a run-time exception, the function returns `undefined`
 - `-` - if this argument is missing, use the context value ("focus").
   - E.g. `$length` has signature `<s-:n>`; it can be called as `$length(OrderID)` (one argument) but equivalently as `OrderID.$length()`.

-Questions

-- Is it okay to omit the return type *a la* `<fa+>`?
-- Is there a way to declare a function which accepts 0 or more arguments?
-- Does `*` do anything?
-- Is this thing whitelisted or can the user force all kinds of silly regex behaviour out of it?
-- Does `!` actually do anything?
-- `"string".$length()` doesn't work
-- What if more than one type symbol uses `-`?
-- Can an inner function use `-`?

 ## More information
 - JSONata [language documentation](http://docs.jsonata.org/)